The Chow Hound is the result of mixing the Chow Chow and the Basset Hound.

 Some compare the Chow Chow parent dog’s disposition to that of a cat.
 He’s generally aloof, reserved, independent, dignified, intelligent, and stubborn.

 A good Chow Chow should never be shy or aggressive.
 He usually minds his own business and doesn’t tend to start trouble.

 He will play with his people, but strangers are of no interest to him.
 Unless they’re approaching the home without an invitation.
-He will definitely challenge the trespasser.
+He will challenge the trespasser.